eacooper/ZebrafishAquaticVisualStatsCode/README.md

 ## Fourier Analysis

 This code runs the analyses of spatiotemporal statistics (Figures 4 and 5A).
 The script "main" sets the appropriate paths and calls a set of scripts to run each analysis, save plots, and report statistical tests.

+## Preprocessing

+This code demonstrates the preprocessing steps to go from raw output from the Insta 360 cameras to the sampled videos used in the analyses.
+See the readme file within this directory for more information

 ## About the dataset